 Eutectic freezing crystallization operates at the eutectic temperature/point of a binary solution.
 In this method, salts separate as solids and fresh water separates as ice from brine simultaneously.
-Both salt and ice nucleates and grow independently.
-This gives the advantage of easy separation process since ice floats and the salt sinks by density difference.
+Both salt and ice nucleates grow independently.
+This gives the advantage of easy separation since ice floats and the salt sinks by density difference.
 Though, very low operating temperature (-20 to -25 °C) and thus additional cost of eutectic freezing is required compared to other freezing methods.
-Following any of the mentioned methods separation and melting comes at the end.
-The formed ice block is collected in the ice crystal separator where they are washed with water to purify blocks' surfaces and recover the solutes involved.
-However, the main disadvantages of freeze crystallization process (Kucera 2014).
-Separation is usually done by washing the surface of the produced ice blocks with pure fresh water.
-Melting of pure ice blocks finally takes place either directly or indirectly contact.
-However, energy recovery is one of the important aspects of this process and needs to be taken in highly consideration.
+Separation and melting are the final steps.
+For separation, the formed ice blocks are collected in the ice crystal separator where they are washed with pure fresh water to purify blocks' surfaces and recover the solutes involved.
+The main disadvantage of the freeze crystallization process compared with evaporation and RO are the incurred operational costs during the ice separation process (Kucera 2014).
+Melting of pure ice blocks finally takes place either by direct or indirect contact.
+However, energy recovery is one of the important aspects of this process that must be highly considered.

-Thus, besides the statistical model, a first thermodynamic version of the model is an attempt to obtain a mathematical expression for the ice scaling thickness and its purity as a function of the variables of interest: time, temperature, concentration and rotational speed.
-However, the current version of the model does not take rotation into account, as the first experimental tests will be run in a static medium.
-The effect of the rotational speed will be implemented in the model in the next version.
+Besides the statistical model, a first thermodynamic version of the model is an attempt to obtain a mathematical expression for the ice scaling thickness and its purity as a function of the variables of interest: time, temperature, concentration and rotational speed.
+The current version of the model does not take rotation into account, as the first experimental tests will be run in a static medium.
+The effect of the rotational speed can be implemented in the model in a revised version.

 Once the ice scaling thickness is determined, the overall heat transfer can be evaluated.
-The model is formulated under the following hypothesis:
+The model is formulated under the following hypotheses: